-Don’t wait until the semester starts—visit Campus Store to generate a book list based on your courses and purchase your books.
+Don’t wait until the semester starts—visit the Campus Store to generate a book list based on your courses and purchase your books.

-To encourage a safe and positive campus community grounded in personal integrity, civility, and mutual respect free from discrimination on the basis of sex, including all forms of sexual harassment and sexual violence.
-All new students are required to complete an online Sexual Assault Prevention and Alcohol Education training.
+To encourage a safe and positive campus community grounded in personal integrity, civility, and mutual respect free from discrimination on the basis of sex, including all forms of sexual harassment and sexual violence, all new students are required to complete an online Sexual Assault Prevention and Alcohol Education training.
 You will receive an email with instructions on how to access and complete this training in October.
 Learn more about Title IX at APU.
 Questions?
 Contact the Title IX Office at [email protected].